-Kari, Co-Owner and Media Relations Specialist
+Kari, Media Relations Specialist

 “My strongest childhood brand memory is the Levi’s tag on the back pocket of my navy blue corduroys.
 Levi’s meant status, so heaven forbid that my Mom would buy me a pair with the circle R trademark instead.
 Yes, it did happen once and I promptly thanked her and said they had to be exchanged!”

 Nate, Marketing and PR Intern

 “The Game Boy brand always reminds of family vacations when I was growing up.
 My parents drove everywhere.
 That meant a lot of hours in the car, sometimes for a couple days straight.
 It also meant my sisters and I needed to find ways to entertain ourselves.
 For quite a few of those vacations, we would pass the Game Boy around the car, trying to beat each other’s scores in Tetris, or get to a higher level in Bugs Bunny’s Crazy Castle.
 Thanks to Game Boy, those hours in the car went pretty quickly.
 Who knows, without it…we might have been forced to read or something.“

 What do these brands have in common?
 Most of our favorite brands provided memories and status.
 Having the right pair of Levi’s or sneakers made you popular with your friends, and games and favorite characters created memories to last a lifetime.